 For toppings, I like to use freshly grated Parmesan cheese and fresh basil for a vegetarian Bolognese.
 To keep things vegan, use a sprinkle of nutritional yeast (AKA “nooch”) in place of the Parm.

-Yes, you can make this Bolognese sauce 3-4 days ahead.
+You can make this veggie Bolognese sauce up to 3-4 days ahead and store it in an airtight container in the refrigerator.
 If you’ll be making it even further in advance, freeze it until you want to use it.
+Just pop your leftover Bolognese sauce in the freezer and defrost it when you want an easy vegan meal option.

 Watch How to Make It!